filanovskiy/query-accelerator/livelabs-template.md

 NAME                                                                  VALUE
 ---------------------------------------------------------------- ----------
-average granule size, MB                                              79.29 percent of data returned to database, %                                 .01 cell XT granules requested for predicate offload                         63 cell XT granule bytes requested for predicate offload            5237678542 cell interconnect bytes returned by XT smart scan                    538776 cell XT granule predicate offload retries                                 0
+average granule size, MB                                              79.29 percent of data returned to database, %                                   0 cell XT granules requested for predicate offload                         63 cell XT granule bytes requested for predicate offload            5237678542 cell interconnect bytes returned by XT smart scan                         0 cell XT granule predicate offload retries                                 0
 ```
-This data shows us that totally it were 43 granules (unit of work automatically defined by database), which is 3636585242 bytes (~3.6GB).
-367736 bytes (~350KB) were transferred back to database, rest were illuminated on the storage level
+This data shows us that totally it were 63 granules (unit of work automatically defined by database), which is 5237678542 bytes in total (~5GB).
+All compute were done on a storage level.

 *Note: due a bug, this performance view will not work with SQL Developer Web*

 User also may wants to check fact of offload in SQL Monitor report: